Who invented the Photo Booth?

 Anatol Josephewitz (later Josepho) was born in Omsk, Siberia, in 1894, to a prosperous jeweller and his wife.
-Anatol lost his mother at age three, and was quite attached to his father.
+Helost his mother at age three, and was quite attached to his father.

 Even when he was a little boy Anatol’s dream was to travel around the world.
 He was especially fascinated by America and was eager to see the ‘Wild West’.
 He also had a great interest in cameras that were making photography available to the middle class.